mitshell/corenet/README.md

 Basic configuration
 -------------------

+First of all, it is required to have USIM cards, that are personalized with known secret keys K. When this is done, IMSI, K and SQN (authentication counter) need to be configured in the *libmich/mobnet/AuC.db* file accordingly.

-Several components have to be configured:
+Then, several components of corenet have to be configured:
 * AuC: the authentication center, needs to be configured according to USIM cards
   * AuC.OP: MNO OP authentication parameter
   * AuC.db file: list of {IMSI, K, SQN} of USIM cards